fullmetaltac/interview_questions/csharp.md

 ```
 ---

-### Can you please demonstrate how you would use a bitwise operator in C#?
+### Can you demonstrate how you would use a bitwise operator in C#?

 Bitwise operators manipulate individual bits within integral data types like integers (int), longs (long), bytes (byte), etc. They are primarily used in scenarios where you need to perform low-level bit manipulation or optimize storage.